OnAGravitasHunt/tbg-deployment-planner/README.md

 # ship-deployment

-A deployment planner for To Boldly Go.
+A deployment planner for the web-forum quest To Boldly Go.

 On GitHub Pages [here](https://to-boldly-go.github.io/tbg-deployment-planner/).

+The main objective of this project was to both learn Vue.js, and through it implement an LCARS-like interface for the tool.

 ## Build Setup